GavPierce/Cosmic-Odyssey/README.md

 1. `npm run start-db-migrate:dev` in `server/` to update your local database to the latest schema.

-_Note: This script assumes that you have a `solaris` database on your system.
+_Note: This script assumes that you have a `Cosmic Odyssey` database on your system.
 If not, perform the **Development Environment Setup** above first._

 ### Development Environment Automation (Optional)